svlad-90/paf/README.md

 3. Create any number of "*.py" files inside "./paf/my_scenarios/" folder, which will contain your automation scripts.
 You can create any number of python modules.
 4. Develop your automation scripts, using the "./paf/paf/paf_impl.py" module.
 Import it to your scrips and develop the tasks.
 More information on how to do it is [located here](#how-to-declare-the-task)
 5. Create xml file with any name in any location, which will contain parameters and declaration of scenarios and phases.
 Let's call it scenarios.xml and place it inside the "./paf/my_scenarios/scenarios.xml" folder.
-6. Fill in the file with the content.
+6. Fill the file with content.
 More information on how to do it is [located here](#the-content-of-the-xml-configuration-file)
 7. Once both python code and xml configuration are ready to go - start the paf tool, feeding your developed artifacts to it.
 More information on how to do it is [located here](#how-to-execute-paf-scenarios)

 ----

-## How to declare the task?
+## How to declare a task?

-The task is a basic building-block, which comtains one or more commands inside itself.
+A task is a basic building-block, which contains of one or more commands.
 You can execute a single task.
-Beside that you can group one or more tasks inside the phase, and one or more phases inside the scenario.
+Beside that you can group one or more tasks inside a phase and one or more phases inside a scenario.
 More information on how to do it is [located here](#the-content-of-the-xml-configuration-file).

 But, as of now, let's go back to the task.
 Here is an example of the dummy task, which will call echo: